- A level requirements: AAB

 The interdisciplinary nature was really appealing to me.
 It provided me with a wide range of angles to approach both my modules and the wider world.
 Specific modules such as Political Philosophy and International Political Economy really take advantage of those opportunities to apply knowledge across subjects.

-As a student in the School of the Arts, you will be supported to maximise your employability from day one.
 The School has its own placements and employability officer, and you will have the opportunity to undertake a work placement or a year in industry as part of your programme.

 Hear what graduates say about their career progression and life after university.